Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Discussion, Limitations, and Future Work

-\ccolor{ The advantages of cognitively-faithful models will depend on the application.
-In applications like online recommender systems, it may be sufficient to predict human behavior accurately, without simulating their actual decision processes.
-However, cognitively-faithful models would be desirable in other high-stakes AI domains (e.g., healthcare and sentencing), where the interpretability and alignment of AI’s decisions with the users is pivotal in establishing trust in AI \cite{jacovi2021formalizing}.
-Cognitively-faithful models would also be preferable in domains with no “ground truth” (like the kidney allocation domain), where model validation requires the user to understand and evaluate the model’s decision process.
-Lastly, cognitively-faithful models are essential for any use of AI in a moral domain, since stakeholders expect an AI to justify its moral decisions in a similar manner and to the same extent as humans \cite{lima2021human}.
-For any AI application where one or more of the above criteria are satisfied, cognitively-faithful models would be preferable over generic modeling methods.
 Yet, the choice to use cognitively-faithful models should be informed by stakeholders.
 Our axiomatic analysis can be viewed as a technical tool to allow practitioners to make better-informed choices about properties of the models they build to assist their users, as it is easy to qualitatively assess whether properties like transitivity and feature independence are desirable when simulating a user's decision processes.

-At the same time, not all cognitive processes are suitable to replicate in a computational model, such as heuristics that people employ when facing decision fatigue \cite{pignatiello2020decision} and cognitive or framing biases that negatively affect their judgments \cite{tversky1981framing}.
+At the same time, not all cognitive processes are suitable to replicate in a computational model, such as heuristics that people employ when facing decision fatigue \citep{pignatiello2020decision} and cognitive or framing biases that negatively affect their judgments \citep{tversky1981framing}.
 While these heuristics should not be a part of the computational model that assists the user in future decision-making, our two-stage framework could still be used to learn which heuristic rules are present in the data, to be able to ``correct'' for them in the learned computational model, e.g., by replacing the heuristic in the learned model with a more appropriate user-specified decision rule.
-Hence, even in this case, learning the cognitive processes is useful in correcting the identified biases when creating an “ideal” cognitively faithful model.
+Hence, even in this case, learning the cognitive processes is useful in correcting the identified biases when creating an “ideal” cognitively faithful model. \fi